States of Matter Class 11 NEET Questions

 MCQ on States of Matter for NEET Students

-Which of the following is CORRECT for the P4 molecule of white phosphorus?
+Which of the following accurately describes the structure of the P₄ molecule found in white phosphorus?

-(D) It has six lone pairs of electrons.
+(D) It holds six lone pairs of electrons

-Option b – It has four lone pairs of electrons.
+Option b – It has four electron lone pairs

 (A) Propanol